 In order to aid online searching, five keywords should be listed using the Medical Subject Headings (MeSH) database of the National Library of Medicine.

 4. Main document

 1) Original Article

-Original article submissions should be no longer than 3,000 words, containing no more than 3 figures, 12 total images, and 5 tables.
+Original article submissions should be no longer than 3,000 words.
 Longer manuscripts can be approved for submission by the Editorial Staff.